Time to Appreciate the Fruits of The Malt Whisky Trail

 Step Three: It’s Time to Taste

 Once you are content with nosing the whisky, it’s time to taste.
 Begin by loosening the spirit and taking a small sip.
 Let it stay in your mouth.
 How does it feel?
 Is it a viscous or lighter mouth-feel?
-The full flavour of the dram will begin to reveal itself on the second sip, as your palette acclimatises to the complexity of the spirit.
+The full flavour of the dram will begin to reveal itself on the second sip, as your palate acclimatises to the complexity of the spirit.
 Can you begin to discern an overall flavour?

 Step Four: Explore Further